-For some people real relaxation does not feel pleasant right away.
-It can even feel restless, strange or a little unsafe.
-That is confusing, but completely normal.
-When your body has been in a tense or alert state for a long time, rest has become something unknown.
-Hugsback helps your body get used to deep pressure and real relaxation again in a gentle and safe way.
+For some people, true relaxation doesn't feel pleasant right away.
+It can even feel restless, strange, or a bit unsafe.
+This is confusing but completely normal.
+If your body has been in a tense or alert state for a long time, calm has become something unfamiliar.
+Hugsback helps your body gently and safely readjust to deep pressure and true relaxation.

 Why does relaxation sometimes feel unfamiliar?

-Long-term stress or overstimulation makes your body used to tension.
+Prolonged stress or overstimulation causes your body to become accustomed to tension.
 Relaxation then becomes an unfamiliar feeling.
-Your nervous system does not immediately recognise rest as safe and may therefore stay alert.
-This is a protection mechanism, not a fault.
+Your nervous system does not immediately recognize calm as safe and may therefore remain alert.
+This is a protective mechanism, not a flaw.

 Common reactions when relaxation feels unfamiliar

-- Restlessness in silence or when you try to relax
+- Restlessness in silence or when trying to relax

-- Difficulty letting go and wanting to stay in control
+- Difficulty letting go and wanting to maintain a sense of control

-- Light emotional reactions or just an empty feeling
+- Light emotional reactions or a feeling of emptiness

-- The idea that “something is not right” when you take rest
+- The idea that “something is wrong” when you take a break

 This does not mean that relaxation is not for you.
-It means that your body needs time to learn again that rest is safe.
+It means your body needs time to relearn that calm is safe.

-Deep pressure gives a predictable, safe signal to your nervous system.
-It helps the body slowly get used to rest without sudden changes.
-Hugsback offers exactly that constant, gentle pressure that your body recognises as safety – without extra stimuli or pressure.
+Deep pressure provides a predictable, safe signal to your nervous system.
+It helps the body gradually get used to calm without sudden changes.
+Hugsback offers just that constant, gentle pressure that your body recognizes as comfort and security – without extra stimuli or pressure.

 The Hugsback weighted plush toy (2 kg) is designed for a gentle transition.
 The weight is evenly distributed, the fabric is warm and soft, and the shape feels natural.
-You do not need to create perfect conditions.
-Hugsback works as a warm, constant presence that teaches your body step by step to trust that rest is safe.
+You don't need to create perfect conditions.
+Hugsback works as a warm, constant presence that teaches your body step by step to trust that calm is safe.

-Five practical steps to get used to relaxation with Hugsback
+Five practical steps to acclimate to relaxation with Hugsback

 - Start small and without expectation — Simply place the plush toy on your chest or lap, without forcing yourself to relax immediately.

-- Choose a quiet, low-stimulus moment — Use Hugsback at a moment when it is not too busy in your head or environment.
+- Choose a calm, low-stimulus moment — Use Hugsback at a time when your mind or environment is not too busy.

-- Build a fixed ritual — Use the plush toy every day at the same time, for example in the evening or after a busy day.
+- Establish a consistent ritual — Use the plush toy every day at the same time, for example, in the evening or after a busy day.

-- Combine with calm breathing — Breathe slowly in and out while you feel the deep pressure.
+- Combine with calm breathing — Breathe slowly in and out while feeling the deep pressure.

 - Be patient and repeat — Give your body time.
-With regular use it learns to relax faster and faster.
+With regular use, it learns to relax more quickly.

-What do users who first found it unfamiliar say?
+What do users who initially felt unfamiliar say?

-“The first times it felt strange to relax, but after a week with Hugsback on my chest I finally felt rest coming.”
+“The first few times it felt strange to relax, but after a week with Hugsback on my chest, I finally felt calm come.”

-“I thought I could not relax.
-With Hugsback it happened gradually.
-Now it is my daily moment of safety.”
+“I thought I couldn't relax.
+With Hugsback, it happened gradually.
+Now it’s my daily moment of safety.”

-“With my child with overstimulation it did not work immediately at first.
-After a few days of routine the effect came.”
+“With my child experiencing overstimulation, it didn't work right away.
+After a few days of routine, the effect came.”

 Frequently asked questions about why relaxation sometimes feels unfamiliar